arrow

 clock

-15 min read
+17 min read

-What is a Go-to-Market (GTM) Strategy?
+What is a Go-to-Market (GTM) Strategy for Startups?

-A go-to-market strategy is a comprehensive framework that outlines the process of selling your products or services.
-It enables you to identify the necessary steps to generate revenue from your concept and guides you through the process of bringing your product to market.
+Basically, such a strategy enables you to identify the necessary steps to execute to start generating revenue from your concept.
+It also guides you through the process of bringing your product to market.

 When do you need a GTM strategy?